 The “U.S. and European Security: Challenges and Choices” lecture series is sponsored by the Mojmir Povolny Lectureship in International Studies.
 Named in honor of long-time Lawrence government professor Mojmir Povolny, the lectureship promotes interest and discussion on issues of moral significance and ethical dimensions.

 Lawrence University, "Address on U.S.-European Security Issues Opens Lawrence University International Studies Lecture Series" (2005).
 Press Releases.
-Paper 369.
+369.